Nigeria: Why Tinubu's Victory Took Foreign Commentators By Surprise - Govt

 "For instance, not only that the candidate must have the plurality of votes, he must also have one-quarter of the total vote cast in at least 25 states of the federation.

-"This means that Obi, who was wrongly adjudged as a front runner in the election, was virtually unknown and unpopular in 22 states," he said.
+"This means that Obi, who was wrongly adjudged as a front runner in the election, was virtually unknown and unpopular in 22 states."

 "For any party to ignore the North-East and the North-West Zones of Nigeria during a presidential election, it will be impossible for it to win.